Studying for an Eastwood Park degree: Alison's experience

 Medical Equipment trainers

-Scott has joined Eastwood Park’s medical equipment training team with over 25 years’ in the clinical engineering sector.
-A registered clinical scientist with the Health Care Professions Council, he has a PhD in risk management and a background in engineering and science.
-He is currently, Capital Investment Manager with Royal Cornwall Hospitals NHS Trust and Lead Consultant for Health Tech Solutions Ltd.
+Scott has over 30 years’ in the clinical engineering sector.
+A registered Clinical Scientist with the Health Care Professions Council, he has a PhD in medical device risk management and a background in engineering and science.
+He is currently an EBME manager with Royal Cornwall Hospitals NHS Trust and Managing Director/Lead Consultant for Health Tech Solutions Ltd.